 - Nearest airport: Antalya (100-minute transfer)

-- Activities: Swimming, snorkeling, Suluada boat trips, and hiking the Lycian Way
+- Activities: Swimming, snorkelling, Suluada boat trips, and hiking the Lycian Way

 - Costs: Free beach access.
 Sunbed sets are approximately 300 to 450 TL per day.
 A Suluada boat trip (including lunch) is typically €25 to €35 per person.